 As tempting as it may be, however, to simply write off the employee as a bad egg – and think “good riddance,” it’s possible that there’s a reason for their bad attitude.

-There may be a legitimate reason for their bad attitude.
-You may soon be slammed with a discrimination or harassment lawsuit, or you could become the victim of intellectual property theft.
+And that reason might come back to give you serious trouble.
+You might soon be slammed with a discrimination or harassment lawsuit, or you could become the victim of intellectual property theft.